JoshOrndorff/recipes/text/off-chain-workers/indexing.md

 information that need to have consensus upon the whole network, another way is to save this data in off-chain local storage via off-chain indexing.

-As off-chain indexing is called in on-chain context, **it will be agreed upon eventually by the blockchain consensus mechanism and be run predicably by all nodes in the network**.
-One use case is to store only the hash of certain information in on-chain storage for verification purpose but keeping the original data off-chain for lookup later.
-In this case the original data can be sent and saved via off-chain indexing.
+As off-chain indexing is called in on-chain context, **if it is agreed upon by the blockchain consensus mechanism, then it is expected to run predictably by all nodes in the network**.
+One use case is to store only the hash of certain information in on-chain storage for verification purpose but keeping the full data set off-chain for lookup later.
+In this case the original data can be saved via off-chain indexing.

 Notice as off-chain indexing is called and data is saved on block import, the result may be overridden should the block IS NOT FINALIZED eventually, or a fork appears in the blockchain.